Things to Do in Downtown Raleigh, N.C.

 Slim's Downtown: An up-close-and-personal live music experience, Slim's has a capacity of just 100 guests.
 If you've seen a band at Slim's, you've truly seen that band.
 Slim’s has a large patio out back for smoking and an upstairs lounge with a pool table for when you want to have a little room to stretch out and relax, plus the bar is well stocked for those who take their drinking seriously.

-The Pour House Music Hall: For more than 20 years, The Pour House has featured live music almost every day—from rock & roll to jazz and everything in between.
+The Pour House Music Hall & Record Shop: For more than 20 years, The Pour House has featured live music almost every day—from rock & roll to jazz and everything in between.
+The venue also includes an upstairs record shop that's open in the afternoons and has quickly become a go-to place to shop vinyl.

 More eating and drinking favorites